 Medical records should include all diagnostic documents, proof of what caused the cerebral palsy, medical evaluations, medical examinations, and test results.
-In addition to these, you should keep a variety of other types of records.
+In addition to these, you should keep various other types of records:

 - Keep financial records for all expenses associated with your child’s care, from the costs of doctors’ appointments to the travel expenses for treatment and therapy to the cost of nutritional supplements.

-Keep all legal documents, health insurance documents, educational documents and records, records related to in-home care, daycare, and other similar services.
+- Keep all legal documents, health insurance documents, educational documents and records, and records related to in-home care, daycare, and other similar services.

 In short, keep documentation and records for everything related to your child’s well-being, care, treatment, and planning for the future.
 This includes a lot of paperwork, but it is crucial.
 Keep it organized, ideally both in paper form and digital form.

 Record keeping is one of the more tedious aspects of developing and maintaining your child’s life care plan, but it is important.
 It will help you stay organized during so much information and ensure that you can keep track of everything that is being done for your child.